darklang/docs/docs/tutorials/create-datastore.md

 trace_ of that HTTP request to build an endpoint, a technique we call **Trace Driven Development**.

+1. Go to the 404 section of the sidebar and you should see the HTTP request that you just made with your REPL.

-1. Hit the plus (+) button in the 404 section of the sidebar.
-This creates a HTTP endpoint with the HTTP verb (POST) and path (/test) set from the request that creates the 404.
+2. Hit the plus (+) button next to the 404.
+This creates a HTTP endpoint with the HTTP method (`POST`) and path (`/test`) set from the request that creates the 404.

 ![img/gettingstarted/Screen_Shot_2020-02-11_at_10.44.54_AM.png](/img/gettingstarted/Screen_Shot_2020-02-11_at_10.44.54_AM.png)

-2. Hover over the white dot on the left hand side.
+4. Hover over the white dot on the left hand side.
 Here, you can see the full body of the incoming trace from when you posted to the endpoint from the REPL, including the body.

 ![img/gettingstarted/Screen_Shot_2020-02-11_at_10.45.57_AM.png](/img/gettingstarted/Screen_Shot_2020-02-11_at_10.45.57_AM.png)

 3. Let's save the `request` body to a variable by typing `let data = request.body`.
-As you can see, the autocomplete knows the field names of `request` from the trace, and will complete them for you.
+The autocomplete knows the field names of `request` from the trace, and will complete them for you.

 ![img/gettingstarted/Screen_Shot_2020-02-11_at_10.47.10_AM.png](/img/gettingstarted/Screen_Shot_2020-02-11_at_10.47.10_AM.png)

 4. Let's put this in a datastore.
-Like we saw with the `HttpClient` library, typing "DB" in the blank will pull up all datastore functions.
+Type "DB" to bring up a list of Dark datastore functions.

 ![img/gettingstarted/Screen_Shot_2020-02-11_at_10.48.24_AM.png](/img/gettingstarted/Screen_Shot_2020-02-11_at_10.48.24_AM.png)